 Identity and contact details of the controller and where applicable, the controller’s representative and the data protection officer

-Where an insolvency practitioner of Walsh Taylor is not appointed as office holder, the data controller is the company/individual on whose instructions Walsh Taylor is acting.
-For contact details, please contact Walsh Taylor, Oxford Chambers, Oxford Road, Guiseley LS20 9AT on email@example.com.
+Where an insolvency practitioner of Walsh Taylor is not appointed as office holder, the data controller is either the company/individual on whose instructions Walsh Taylor is acting.
+The contact details, of Walsh Taylor are Oxford Chambers, Oxford Road, Guiseley LS20 9AT, email@example.com, tel: 01943 877545

 Where an insolvency practitioner of Walsh Taylor is appointed as office holder and the data processing is carried out as part of their statutory duties, the office holder(s) is/are the data controllers.
-However, where they are processing data on behalf the company/individual over which they have been appointed, then the data controller is that company/individual.
-In either case, the data controller(s) can be contacted at: Walsh Taylor, Oxford Chambers, Oxford Road, Guiseley LS20 9AT on firstname.lastname@example.org
+The insolvency practioner can be contacted at: Walsh Taylor, Oxford Chambers, Oxford Road, Guiseley LS20 9AT on firstname.lastname@example.org, tel: 01943 877545

 How we use your personal information

 The purpose for which personal information is processed may include any or all of the following:

 – deliver services and meet legal responsibilities